Epimetrics-Inc/website/_posts/2018-08-10-Getting-to-Know-PLHIV.md

     display: block;
     margin-left: auto;
     margin-right: auto;"/><i>The study team and representatives from PHIC, UNICEF and UNAIDS at the final presentation of the OHAT study.
 PHIC is working on and will soon publish a new circular on the OHAT package, partly based on evidence based on this study.
 (From left) Mx.
 Mario Baliago of UNICEF; Dr. Mariella Castillo of UNICEF; Dr. Wigdan Madani of UNICEF; Dr. Anne Remonte of PHIC; Dr. Stephanie Co of EpiMetrics; Ms. Leila Coppens of WHO; Ms. Gail Estrada of PHIC; Ms. Ingrid Espinosa of EpiMetrics</i><br><br>

+Interested in the project?
+See the <a href="https://epimetrics.com.ph/projects/phic-ohat" target="_blank">Project Article</a>

 ***
 Helpful links: <br>